timescale/docs/mst/about-mst.md

 during the recreation of the other node.
 This process is entirely automatic and requires no manual intervention.

-For backups and restoration, Managed Service for TimescaleDB utilizes the popular Open Source backup daemon `PGHoard` that MST maintains.
+For backups and restoration, Managed Service for TimescaleDB uses the popular Open Source backup daemon `PGHoard` that MST maintains.
 It makes real-time copies of write-ahead log (WAL) files to an object store in a compressed and encrypted format.